kyleniemeyer/2021-flame-structure-diffusion/README.md

 The `plot_*.m` scripts reproduce the figures (`.png` or `.pdf`) using data contained in this archive.
 The `vorticity_MA.mat` and `vorticity_MC.mat` files are ~2.5 GB and only contained in the Zenodo archive (<https://doi.org/10.5281/zenodo.5146501>).

-The `extract_quantities.m` and `calculate_enstrophy_budget.m` scripts read the original NGA output data files produced in the associated study.
-This dataset is ~422 GB and archived elsewhere.
+The `extract_quantities.m` and `calculate_enstrophy_budget.m` scripts read the original NGA output data files produced in the associated study, and were used to generate the `vorticity_*.mat` and `enstrophy_terms/*.mat` files (archived as `enstrophy_terms.tgz`).
+That dataset is ~422 GB and archived at https://doi.org/10.7267/37720k356, for which the full citation is
+> Fillo, A. J., Hamlington, P. E., Niemeyer, K. E. (2020) Assessing the impact of diffusion model on the turbulent transport and flame structure of premixed lean hydrogen flames: hydrogen data (Version 1) [Dataset] Oregon State University. https://doi.org/10.7267/37720k356

+The `plot_flame_reconstruction.m` script reads files archived in `conditional_means.tgz`, which must be uncompressed to `conditional_means` prior to running.

 The `NGA_grid_reader.m`, `NGAdatareader.m`, and `NGAdatareader_large.m` files were originally
 obtained from members of the [FORCE](https://www.theforce.caltech.edu) research group at Caltech,